UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

          # The command 'time' is timing the execution
          time matlab -nojvm -nodisplay -r "monte_carlo_pi(100000)"

-You can download <a href="https://raw.githubusercontent.com/UPPMAX/R-python-julia-matlab-HPC/refs/heads/main/exercises/matlab/monte_carlo_pi.m" target="_block">monte_carlo_pi.m</a> here or find it under matlab in the exercises directory.
+You can download `monte_carlo_pi.m <https://raw.githubusercontent.com/UPPMAX/R-python-julia-matlab-HPC/refs/heads/main/exercises/matlab/monte_carlo_pi.m>`_ here or find it under matlab in the exercises directory.

 You the submit it with